How to Compare Two Columns in Excel for the Matches?

 - The first method we can use to match this two-column is to put an equal sign in cell C2 and choose A2 cell.

-This formula checks whether A2 cell value is equal to the B2 cell value if it is matching it will show the result as TRUE or else it will show the result as FALSE.
+This formula checks whether the A2 cell value is equal to the B2 cell value; if it is matching, it will show the result as TRUE, or else it will show the result as FALSE.

-The first result is “FALSE” this is because in cell A2 we have a value of “Colomobo” and in B2 cell we have a value of “Colambo” since both these values are different we got the matching result as FALSE.
+The first result is “FALSE” this is because, in cell A2, we have a value of “Colomobo,” and in B2 cell, we have a value of “Colambo” since both these values are different, we got the matching result is FALSE.

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion

-On cell A4 we have 6 characters and in cell B4 we have 7 characters this is because there may be extra leading space character, so to deal with these scenarios we can use TRIM function while applying matching formula.
+On cell A4, we have six characters, and in cell B4, we have seven characters.
+This is because there may be extra leading space characters, so to deal with these scenarios, we can use the TRIM function while applying a matching formula.
 Enclose cell references in the TRIM function.

-Now look at the result in C4 cell it is showing TRUE as the result, thanks to TRIM function.
-The TRIM function removes all the unwanted space characters from the selected cell reference and space could be in three ways trailing space, leading space and extra space.
+Now, look at the result in the C4 cell.
+It is showing TRUE as a result, thanks to the TRIM function.
+The TRIM function removes all the unwanted space characters from the selected cell reference, and space could be in three ways trailing space, leading space, and extra space.

 Example #2 – Match Case Sensitive Values